 Job Service North Dakota utilizes five individual governmental funds.
 The federal fund and the 001-General Fund are considered to be the agency's major funds.
-The Federal Advance Interest Repayment Account fund is also considered to be a major fund for years ended June 30, 2023 and June, 30 2022.
+The Federal Advance Interest Repayment Account fund is considered to be a nonmajor for year ended June 30, 2024 and major for year ended June, 30 2023.
 The other two nonmajor governmental funds include the 362-Job Service Special Fund and the 392-Insurance Recovery Fund.

 Federal Grants revenue is accrued in the federal fund to equal the federal Economic Development & Assistance expenditures accrued through the fiscal year end.
-The revenue of the Federal Fund decreased 6.3% from 2022 to 2023.
-This decrease was due to the decrease in Economic Development & Assistance expenditures, which is due to less expenditures from the CARES Act funding during the COVID-19 pandemic as those activities have diminished.
+The revenue of the Federal Fund increased 3.8% from 2023 to 2024.
+This increase was due to the increase in Economic Development & Assistance expenditures.